 Primary Source References

 1818 August 7.
-(Jefferson to Martha Jefferson Randolph).
-"An attack of rheumatism in the knee yesterday, without retarding my journey, affects my walking.
-I have tried once to-day the delicious bath and shall do it twice a day hereafter.
-The company here is about 45.
-The table is very well kept by Mr. Fry, and every thing else well. ... but little gay company here at this time, and I rather expect to pass a dull time."2
+(Jefferson to Martha Jefferson Randolph). "[A]n attack of rheumatism in the knee yesterday, without retarding my journey, affects my walking.
+I have tried once to-day the delicious bath & shall do it twice a day hereafter. the company here is about 45. the table very well kept by mr Fry, and every thing else well. ... but little gay company here at this time, and I rather expect to pass a dull time."2

 1818 August 14.
-(Jefferson to Martha Jefferson Randolph). "... having been now here a week and continued to bathe 3 times a day, quarter of an hour at a time.
-I continue well, as I was when I came.
-Having no symptom to judge by at that time I presume the seeds of my rheumatism eradicated, and desirous to prevent the necessity of ever coming here a 2d time, I believe I shall yield to the general advice of a three week course.
-So dull a place, and so distressing an ennui I never before knew.
-I have visited the rock on the high mountain, the hot springs, and yesterday the falling spring, 15. miles from here; so that there remains no other excursion: to enliven the two remaining weeks. ...
-I believe in fact that the spring with the Hot and Warm are those of the first merit.
-The sweet springs retain esteem, but in limited cases."3
+(Jefferson to Martha Jefferson Randolph). "... having been now here a week & continued to bathe 3 times a day, a quarter of an hour at a time, I continue well, as I was when I came. having no symptom to judge by at what time I may presume the seeds of my rheumatism eradicated, and desirous to prevent the necessity of ever coming here a 2d time, I believe I shall yeild to the general advice of a three weeks course. but so dull a place, and so distressing an ennui I never before knew.
+I have visited the rock on the high mountain, the hotsprings, and yesterday the falling spring, 15. miles from here; so that there remains no other excursion to enliven the two remaining weeks. ...
+I believe in fact that that spring with the Hot & Warm, are those of the first merit. the sweet springs retain esteem, but in limited cases."3